 Easter days at Stowe

-Spring has sprung and it's time to get outdoors with your family over the long Easter weekend.
+Spring has sprung and it's time to get outdoors with your family over the long Easter weekend, 14 - 17 April.
 Enjoy walks in the garden to see the vibrant colours returning to the trees, see new born lambs bouncing and get stuck into a wide range of fun activities available throughout the school holidays whatever the weather.

 This Easter, delve into a lost world of chivalry.
 Follow in the adventures of Redcrosse, a brave knight on a quest to find his love Una.
 Avoid the tricks of the deceitful witch Duessa and conquer the ferocious dragon.
-Take on the quest to collect your chocolatey prize.
+Take on the quest to collect your delicious Cadbury chocolate treat.

 Every month there’s a different theme for your family to enjoy whilst having a go at some of the 50 Things to see and do before you’re 11 ¾.
 Borrow a free family explorer guide when you arrive or download it here to print and bring with you.
 In March it’s spot the signs of spring and in April it’s beautiful birds.
 This time of year is perfect to see lots of our species return and nest in the gardens.
 Available daily throughout the month, normal admission applies.